Your Turn to Die -Death Game by Majority-: Manga

-A manga adapting the events in the game was published in Monthly Shōnen Ace on 26 March 2019.
-It was drawn by Tatsuya Ikegami.
-An English translation for the first volume was published by Yen Press, with translation by Jason Moses and lettering by Phil Christie.
-As of February 2022, there are three volumes available.
+A manga adaptation, illustrated by Tatsuya Ikegami, was published in Monthly Shōnen Ace from March 26, 2019, to August 26, 2023.
+Its chapters were compiled in five tankōbon volumes, released between February 25, 2020, and October 26, 2023.
+English translations for the volumes were published by Yen Press, with translation by Jason Moses and lettering by Phil Christie.

-A spin-off manga named Kimi yon ~dare mo shinanai kimigashine~ was released on 26 February 2021.
-It features 4-koma comics illustrated by Nankidai and Yusuke Higeoni, in an alternate universe where no one in the story dies.
+A spin-off manga titled (きみよん～誰も死なないキミガシネ～, Kimi yon ~dare mo shinanai kimigashine~) was released on February 26, 2021.
+It features 4-koma comics illustrated by Nankidai and Yusuke Higeoni, set in an alternate universe where no one in the story dies.

 Novel

-A light novel written by Teshigahara Anemo and published by KADOKAWA was released on 27 February 2021.
+A light novel written by Teshigahara Anemo and published by Kadokawa was released on February 27, 2021.
 Production of the novel was overseen by Nankidai.
-The novel retells the events of the game from Joe's perspective.
+The novel retells the events of the game from Joe Tazuna's perspective.

 Reception

 Game

-The game has over 4,130,000 plays as of January 2022.
+ScreenRant's Anastasia Wilds stated "With its suspenseful and thrilling gameplay, Your Turn to Die is a must-play RPG horror maker game", praising the art style and characters.
+The game has been played over 4,130,000 times as of January 2022.

 Manga

 A review by Demelza from Anime UK News described the manga as "generic" and critiqued its character writing, giving it a 5/10.

 Two reviews from writers at RightStufAnime had conflicting viewpoints of the manga.
 Devlen enjoyed the art and found the concept "interesting", but was ultimately unsatisfied by the lack of stakes in the first volume.
 The second reviewer, Chris S. found the manga "underwhelming", stating that he had seen the concept done before in a better fashion.

 A review from Asian Movie Pulse calls the manga "a serviceable entry in the death game genre."
 The writer points out that the manga has a lot of potential, which has not quite been reached yet due to the manga being unfinished.
 He praises the art, stating that "Ikegami takes inspiration from the game while bringing his own sense of identity through his art".